If you have ever tried to rotate a rectangle in Photoshop then you may have encountered trouble in doing so.

 If you do a lot of drawing in Photoshop, then a USB tablet can be really useful.
-Check out this Wacom tablet.
+Check out this Wacom tablet and see if it’s something that could improve your workflow.

-Rotating Individual Layers by 90 Degrees in Photoshop CS5
+How to Rotate Individual Layers by 90 Degrees in Adobe Photoshop (Guide with Pictures)

 Step 1: Open your image in Photoshop CS5.